 In a competitive sale, the transaction shall be awarded to the bidder providing the lowest true interest rate cost as long as the bid adheres to the requirements set forth in the procurement documents.
 A competitive sale may be the most appropriate when the debt type and structure are conventional, and the issuer has a strong credit rating and is well known to investors.
-The TJPA recognizes that some certain transactions are best handled through negotiation, including situations when sale of the debt will require complex explanations about TJPA's projects, political structure and support, funding, or credit quality.
+The TJPA recognizes that certain transactions are best handled through negotiation, including situations when sale of the debt will require complex explanations about TJPA's projects, political structure and support, funding, or credit quality.
 From time to time, TJPA may elect to privately place its debt with institutional investors.
-Such placement shall be considered if this method is likely to result in a cost savings or additional benefit to the TJPA relative to other methods of debt issuance, whether due to interest rate savings or costs of issuance.
+Such placement shall be considered if this method is likely to result in a cost savings or additional benefit to the TJPA relative to other methods of debt issuance, whether due to interest rate savings or costs of issuance, or to control aspects of a transaction other than cost.